Hand, Foot, and Mouth Disease

 HFMD usually begins with a low-grade fever and general fatigue.
 A rash of tiny, painful red spots will appear within a couple of days and will soon begin to blister and sometimes form ulcers.
 These spots may appear:

 The rash is not generally itchy and, in some cases, may develop on other parts of the body.
 Lymph nodes in the neck may also become swollen.
-The virus can cause the throat to feel sore and painful.
+The virus can cause the throat and mouth to feel sore and painful, and some children will refuse to eat due to the pain.

 Rarely, dehydration may occur as the pain due to the blisters in the mouth can make drinking difficult.
-Infection by EV71 has been known to cause encephalitis or viral meningitis in rare cases.
+Infection by EV71 has been known to cause encephalitis, paralysis, or viral meningitis in rare cases.

 Children and adolescents are the most commonly affected people.
 Adults are rarely infected, although pregnant women who have not been exposed to the virus before have a higher chance of becoming infected.
 Daycare centres, parks, nursery schools, and other places where children play with each other are potential sites for the infection to be transmitted from one child to another.
 HFMD is most common in the summer and early fall.